Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 This book claims that it will "change the way you do business".

-As bold a claim that might be, the book actually lives up to it.
+As bold a claim as that might be, the book actually lives up to it.
 Authored by Harvard Business School professor Clayton Christensen, this book tracks companies across industries and explores how they fare against disruptive competition.

 The solution to new technologies and competitors, Christensen argues, is "disruptive innovation".
 This effectively turns established companies into "startups" and, true to its claims, changes the way you do business.